 To Improve Mobility & Range of Motion

-- For range of motion we use flossing, joint distraction, and gapping.
+- To mobilize stuck tissue we use flossing, joint distraction, gapping, and self-myofascial release.

 - Proprioceptive Neuromuscular Facilitation Stretching: to retrain the brain’s connection with muscle to improve the brain’s confidence and control over muscles with allows for improvement of flexibility.

-- Partner Stretching: through using a coach to help stabilize and direct stretches, the athlete is able to improve the function the stretch and really mobilize the intended muscle and joint group.
+- Partner Stretching: through using a coach to help stabilize and direct stretches, the athlete is able to improve the function of the stretch and focus on the intended muscle and joint group.

-Flexibility Defined: Relative ease and degree bones can move with respect to one another based on the tightness of the related muscle groups.
+Passive Flexibility Range Defined: Relative ease and the degree to which you can move your bones with respect to one another with assistance based on the tightness of the related muscle groups.